-I’m Kate Patton, Tech Nation’s North East Entrepreneur Engagement Manager.
+I’m Karl Murray, Tech Nation’s North East Scaleup Engagement Manager.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events

-Interested in attending events for digital tech founders in Yorkshire?
-Then follow Kate on Twitter, where she’ll be sharing the best ones that come her way.
+Interested in attending events for digital tech founders in the North East?
+Then follow Karl on Twitter, where she’ll be sharing the best ones that come her way.

-Have an event or opportunity for Kate to tweet?
+Have an event or opportunity for Karl to tweet?
 Get in touch

 For additional stats, explore Data Commons.
 It’s our ground-breaking national database of technology businesses, founders, investors, VC funds, angels, accelerators, universities and service providers to the sector.